gluefinance/pov/README.txt

 data or tables.
 It will only execute the minimum set of drop/create commands to carry out the rollback.

-snapshot depends on the pgcrypto contrib package.
+snapshot will use SHA1 if the pgcrypto contrib package is available, otherwise the MD5 will be used as the hash algorithm.